Cargin beat Aghagallon to reclaim Antrim title

 Extra-time needed after frantic finish

-Cargin needed a fast start in the second half but their challenge was made even tougher when McCann slid in to bag his second goal and stretch Aghagallon's lead out to eight after Ciaran Magennis had clawed the ball away from McNabb.
+Cargin needed a fast start in the second half but their challenge was made even tougher when McCann bagged his second goal to stretch Aghagallon's lead out to eight after Ciaran Magennis had clawed the ball away from McNabb.

 But Cargin refused to lie down.
-Sparked into life by Aghagallon's third goal, they reeled off five scores without reply, and while Magee offered St Mary's a brief reprieve, Mick McCann's goal brought the favourites to within one.
+Sparked into life by Aghagallon's third goal, they reeled off five scores without reply, and while Magee offered St Mary's a brief reprieve, a Mick McCann goal brought the favourites to within one.

 Then, in a frenetic finish, McNabb equalised with a '45 before a titanic score from captain James Laverty looked to have settled the game in Cargin's favour.